 Because many people, departments and processes need or manage corporate data, in the absence of an electronic entity management system, it helps to assign which people or departments are responsible for maintaining certain pieces of information.

 Every corporation has unique operating needs, so this outline will vary from corporation to corporation.
-In order to better understand how organization’s better meet the modern entity governance challenges, it is helpful to get a breakdown of how documents and duties could be assigned.
+In order to better understand how organization’s better meet the modern entity governance challenges, it is helpful to get a breakdown of how documents and duties could be assigned throughout an organization.